-- All application fees and tech fees are nonrefundable. - If a student wishes to cancel his/her enrollment agreement prior to beginning classes, Belhaven will cancel all obligations, except for books, supplies, or materials which are not returnable because of use, within 3 business days upon notification. - All refunds/credits for charges to the student's account will be granted on the basis of the date on which notification of the intent to withdraw is received by student services and the student's last date of attendance and will be made within 30 days of the established withdrawal date. - Courses Not Attended For courses offered in modules, a refund/tuition credit of 100% will be given for all courses where no attendance has occurred. - Course Withdrawal When student services receives notification of a students' intent to withdraw from a course prior to attending the first class meeting, a refund/tuition credit of 100% will be given for the course. - If student services receives notification of the withdrawal prior to attending a second class meeting, a 75% refund/tuition credit will be given. - No refunds/credits will be given for withdrawals after attending the second class meeting which is the census date. - Program Withdrawal When student services receives notification of a students' intent to withdraw from the University or in cases of an administrative withdrawal, students will receive a 100% refund/credit for all courses for which the student has not attended. - In cases where a student's withdrawal is the result of extenuating circumstances such as student injury, prolonged illness or death or a natural disaster, Student Services should be contacted to obtain a qualified determination of whether the circumstance warrants an exception to the prescribed refund policy. - For Georgia students No-shows and students withdrawing from a course shall receive a 100% refund of applicable tuition and refundable fess (excluding the application fee) when the withdrawal is submitted prior to attending the course.
-Once attendance has occurred, a refund percentage shall be computed on a pro rata basis determined by dividing the number of class meetings remaining in the course (from the student's last date of attendance) by the total class meetings in the course.
-Students who withdraw from a course or the institution when the calculated percentage of remaining class meetings is 40% or less are not entitled to a refund of any portion of institutional charges.
+- All application fees are nonrefundable. - If a student wishes to cancel his/her enrollment agreement prior to beginning classes, the refund policy provides for cancellation of all obligations, except for books, supplies, or materials which are not returnable because of use, within 3 business days upon notification. - All refunds/credits for charges to the student's account will be granted on the basis of the date on which notification of the intent to withdraw is received by student services and the student's last date of attendance and will be made within 30 days of the established withdrawal date. - Courses Not Attended For courses offered in modules, a refund/tuition credit of 100% will be given for all courses where no attendance has occurred. - Course Withdrawal When student services receives notification of a students' intent to withdraw from a course prior to attending the first class meeting, a refund/tuition credit of 100% will be given for the course. - Once attendance has occurred, a refund percentage shall be computed based on the Refund Policy grid below: